gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 ![mysql status from direct call to remote db engine]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-192718_1366x768_scrot.png)

-While on the machine, we will want to be able to do things like install another user, grant permissions, and maybe even change the password to our discovered "sysadmin" account on the target box.
+While on the machine, we will want to be able to do things like install another user \[[12]\], grant permissions \[[13]\], and maybe even change the password to our discovered "sysadmin" account on the target box.
 Most of these user-installation activities will involve a `GRANT` command; when we try to give similar commands, we can see this warning about `--skip-grant-tables`.
 For now, this basically foils our ability to tamper with the database engine accounts.
+Meanwhile, if we were ambitious, we might find a way to modify the initialization files for the MySQL engine to hack our way past this constraint and reset root. \[[15]\] \[[16]\]  But, this brings us back around to what we still need to do:  exploit the box.
+Perhaps we can try this in post-exploitation.
 ![mysql skip grant tables]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-204857_1366x768_scrot.png)

 ## Preparing to use sqlmap